 “More isn’t necessarily better, especially if you don’t feel like it.
 Really, you just need to have sex two times in the five days before ovulation”, says Dr. Chen.

-Best way to get pregnant?
+The best way to get pregnant?

 If you have a 28-day cycle, you probably ovulate around day 14.